 Serbians go to polls to choose between a path to Europe with Democratic Party leader and incumbent Boris Tadic or Tomislav Nikolic, the leader of the Progressive Party, which prefers political and economic ties with Russia.

-“The dinar is definitely psychologically driven and lean volumes in the market are insufficient to change the trend,” Miladinovski said in a phone interview.
+“The dinar is definitely psychologically driven and lean volumes in the market are insufficient to change the trend,” said Sonja Miladinovski, a board member of the Serbian unit of Societe Generale SA, in a phone interview.
 “The market is waiting for the outcome of the election and hopes the International Monetary Fund will return soon to confirm the loan program.”

 The Washington-based lender suspended a $1.3 billion precautionary loan program for Serbia in February after it became clear the country will slip on agreed fiscal targets.